Kahaani Hamaaray Mahaabhaarat Ki

 Kahaani Hamaaray Mahaabhaarat Ki is an Indian mythological television drama series on 9X based on the Sanskrit epic Mahabharata.

-It ran from 7 July 2008 to 6 November 2008.
+It aired from 7 July 2008 to 6 November 2008.
 The series was produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
-It went off air on 6 November 2008.

 Plot

 It's a dynastic struggle for the throne of Hastinapur, the kingdom ruled by the Kuru clan.
 The two branches of the family that participate in the struggle are the Kauravas and the Pandavas.
 Although the Kauravas are the senior branch of the family, Duryodhan, the eldest Kaurava, is younger than Yudhishthira, the eldest Pandav.
 The seeds of the climactic battle of Kurukshetra were laid in the boyhood days of the Kauravas and Pandavas, when Shakuni, the maternal uncle of the Kauravas poisoned the mind of Duryodhana.
 This series ends before the Kurukshetra war actually occurs.